szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ### All I want is fusion [^](#Useful-bash-and-other-tricks)
 Consider you have an annotated VCF file that is usually pretty large with long lines.
 There are a handful possible fusions in the file, and you want to have a look only them, and want to filter out the other calls.
 You still have to retain the VCF header, so you have to have something that can do filter both.
-As many times `awk` can do it for you like:
+As many times before,  `awk` can help you:

 ```
 awk '/^#/ || /gene_fusion/{print}' BigFile.vcf > fusions_only.vcf